utking/hackernews_digest_rust/README.md

 ## Rust version of HackerNews Digest

-### Requirements

-* Sqlite 3
-* MySQL

 ### Configuration

 There is a default config-file name - `config.json`.
 Note that it can be overwritten in the comman line (-c|--config).
 The path can be relative or absolute.

 To create a config file, copy `config.example.json` to `config.json` (or any other name that seems right for you) and adjust what you think should be adjusted.

-Database connection agreement:

-* For `sqlite3`, the Database DSN string must contain the name of the DB file (i.e., `./news.db`).
-* For `mysql`, the DSN must be in the form of `mysql://user:password@host:port/db-name`.
-See https://docs.diesel.rs/2.1.x/diesel/mysql/struct.MysqlConnection.html for additional options. (!) libmysqlclient must be installed in the systemd for Mysql backend to work.

 #### Digest output